Search

 The “Private” in PBN doesn’t mean that they can’t be visited by the public but rather that accessing them isn’t the purpose of their existence.
 In an ideal PBN, each domain is hidden from the others in the network and by design, a PBN makes it impossible for anyone to locate other domains forming the network.

 Usually, the PBN owner acquired those sites by purchasing expired domains that had already established domain authority.
 Then, the owner starts linking these websites with one another.
 But most importantly, it links every one of them to their main site, also known as the money site.
-This way, they generate a big number of backlinks from many high-authority domains.
+This way, they generate a large number of backlinks from many high-authority domains.

 Source